Jason TaylorHead Coach

 Office Phone: (864) 231-2022

-Ryan Hilburn is entering his fourth season as an assistant coach with the Trojans after joining the staff for the 2010-11 season.
-In the last three seasons he has been a part of the Trojans Elite Eight run and the Trojans’ 2011-12 SAC Regular Season Championship, which also saw the team reach the Sweet Sixteen.
+Ryan Hilburn is entering his fifth season as an assistant coach with the Trojans after joining the staff for the 2010-11 season.
+In the last four seasons he has been a part of the Trojans’ Elite Eight run and the Trojans’ 2011-12 South Atlantic Conference Regular Season Championship, which also saw the team reach the NCAA Sweet Sixteen.

 Hilburn earned his bachelor’s degree in Sport Management from the University of South Carolina in 2006 and graduated from Northwood Academy in 2000.
 While at Northwood Academy, he helped lead the Chargers to the SCISA AA State Basketball Championship in 2000.
 He and his wife, Katie, reside in Anderson with their two dogs, Sparky and Riley.